clojuredocs/guides/articles/language/concurrency_and_parallelism.md

  * Clojure's identity/value separation
  * Clojure reference types and their concurrency semantics: atoms, refs, agents, vars
+ * Dereferencing
- * Dereferencing, futures and promises
+ * Delays, futures and promises
  * Watches and validators
  * How to use java.util.concurrent from Clojure
  * Other approaches to concurrency available on the JVM